Related Documentation

 Two different kinds of logs are exported:

-• Non-request logs aren’t directly associated with a request.
-They’re produced outside the request lifecycle.
+• Runtime and error logs aren’t directly associated with a request.
+They’re produced by the data plane and provide data about its internal execution.
 For example, they could be logs generated asynchronously (in a timer) or during a worker’s startup.

 Log level